 There are lower worker fatality rates in states that have mandatory OSHA training than those that do not, according to a study published in Safety Science in 2015.
 While that is just one isolated piece of evidence, it is compelling to better establish a connection between an increase in safety training and a decrease in deaths.

 Beyond saving lives, you can achieve these benefits throughout your team by implementing health & safety training:

-- Safeguarding of your employees from illnesses and injuries;
+- Safeguarding your employees from illnesses and injuries;

 - Revealing and resolving any worksite hazards.